brocaar/chirpstack-docs/content/guides/mqtt-authentication.md

 ### Mosquitto Auth Plugin

-To setup Mosquitto so that it retrieves the users and permissions from the [LoRa App Server](/lora-app-server/) database, you need to setup the [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug) plugin.
+To setup Mosquitto so that it retrieves the users and permissions from the [ChirpStack Application Server](/application-server/) database, you need to setup the [mosquitto-auth-plug](https://github.com/jpmens/mosquitto-auth-plug) plugin.
 This project provides authentication and authorization to Mosquitto using various backends.
 In our case we're interested in the PostgreSQL and